betfair/historic-data-workbook/README.md

     o LastPriceTraded

 &nbsp;&nbsp;&nbsp;&nbsp;• Graphs the data output on a per selection basis, showing last traded price over time.

-Please refer to the Historical Data Work.docx for full instructions relating to the above.
+&nbsp;&nbsp;&nbsp;&nbsp;• Please refer to the Historical Data Work.docx for full instructions relating to the above.

+---

+Please note:  The Historical Data Workbook isn’t compatible with 64 Bit versions of Excel.

+**Disclaimer** - The Historical Data Workbook is provided ‘as is’.
+Betfair provides the Historical Data Workbook to demonstrate use of the Betfair Historical Data within Excel.
+It is intended only as a sample.
+There are no guarantees as to the functionality of the application